Everyplace in Kansas – P-Q

 Porter’s Ranch Smith Lost Town

 Porterville Bourbon Lost Town 1882-1905 It was located in the southwest corner of the county.
-Levi G. Porter was the first postmaster, and the post office was located in his home, along with a general store.
-In 1910 the population was 20.
+Levi G. Porter was the first postmaster, and the post office and general store were located in his home.
+In 1910, the population was 20.

 Portis Osborne It was first named Bethany but changed to Portis because the Missouri Pacific Railroad already had a Bethany on its line in Missouri.
-It was named for a vice president of the railroad.
+It was named for a railroad vice president.

 Portland Sumner Lost Town 1886-1940 It was located in Guelph Township on the Kansas Southwestern Railroad 15 miles southeast of Wellington.